nawing/Dinger-Merchant-Pay-API/README.md

 ### Summary
 * If there are any issue, please feel free to contribute and contact me nawingngan@gmail.com
-* If you find this package useful, please buy me a coffee.
+* If you find this package useful, please buy me a cup of coffee.

 <img src="https://i.imgur.com/xx04ANu.png" width="180">